Inctus/Physics-Engine/README.md

  -------
   iii. `ImageLabel`⭢ A label that displays an image.
 Introduces new attribute:

-    a. `Image`⭢ The file to be displayed.
+    a.
+"Image"⭢ The file to be displayed.
  -------
   iv. `ImageButton`⭢ A label that displays an image and has a callback for clicks.
 Introduces new attributes:

-    a. `Image`⭢ The file to be displayed.
+    a.
+"Image"⭢ The file to be displayed.
-    b. `Callback`⭢ The function to be ran every time the image is clicked.
+    b.
+"Callback"⭢ The function to be ran every time the image is clicked.
 -------
 - `RigidBody`: Inherits from UIBase.
 It allows for the efficient creation and manipulation of RigidBodies and allows for Physics interactions with them.
 They must be a descendant of the `Workspace` when they are parented.
 Has one internal SubClass:
  -------
   i. `Polygon`⭢ A polygon that must be convex and allow for `Rotation`, setting `Vertices`.
 Due to it being a RigidBody Physics is applied to it.
 Introduces several new attributes:

+    a.
+"Position"⭢ The Velocity of the RigidBody, as a Vector2

+    a.
+"Velocity"⭢ The Velocity of the RigidBody.

+    b.
+"Acceleration"⭢ The Acceleration of the RigidBody.

-    a. `Velocity`⭢ The Velocity of the RigidBody.
+    a.
+"AngularVelocity"⭢ The Velocity of the RigidBody.

-    b. `Acceleration`⭢ The Acceleration of the RigidBody.
+    b.
+"AngularAcceleration"⭢ The Acceleration of the RigidBody.

-    c. `AddForce`⭢ Allows for you to manipulate the acceleration.
+    c.
+"AddForce"⭢ Allows for you to manipulate the acceleration.

+    d.
+"AddImpulse"⭢ Allows for you to manipulate the acceleration (for one frame).

-    d. `Mass`⭢ An optional attribute that affects collisions.
+    e.
+"Mass"⭢ An optional attribute that affects collisions.
 ### Timeline
 The majority of the project will be completed within a week.